 Pacific Legal Foundation (PLF) is one of the most active and effective public interest legal organizations in filings before the Supreme Court of the United States.
-PLF has had an unprecedented nine wins in its last nine direct appearances before the High Court for its clients, including four in the last two years — a record of success unmatched by any other public interest legal organization.
+PLF has had an unprecedented nine wins in its last eleven direct appearances before the High Court for its clients—a record of success unmatched by any other public interest legal organization.

 Landmark Supreme Court Victories